analysiscenter/radio/docs/source/intro/pipelines.rst

         .run(batch_size=8, lazy=True, shuffle=True)
     )

-Due to the fact that pipelines similiar to that commonly occure in practice, **RadIO** contains ready-to-use parametrized functions that return popular preprocessing pipelines.
+Due to the fact that similar pipelines commonly occure in practice, **RadIO** contains ready-to-use parametrized functions that return popular preprocessing pipelines.
 For instance, the ``pipeline`` written above can be got just with calling ``get_crops`` function: